-Optimize Exa API performance with caching, batching, and connection pooling.
-Use when experiencing slow API responses, implementing caching strategies, or optimizing request throughput for Exa integrations.
-Trigger with phrases like "exa performance", "optimize exa", "exa latency", "exa caching", "exa slow", "exa batch".
+Optimize Exa API performance with search type selection, caching, and parallelization.
+Use when experiencing slow responses, implementing caching strategies, or optimizing request throughput for Exa integrations.
+Trigger with phrases like "exa performance", "optimize exa", "exa latency", "exa caching", "exa slow", "exa fast".

 Use the skills CLI to install this skill with one command.
 Auto-detects all installed AI assistants.